Brief history and evolution of PCBs

 High Density Interconnect (HDI) PCBs: Introduced the use of blind, buried, and micro vias, enabling even more intricate and miniaturized designs.

-Flexible & Rigid-Flex PCBs: Became popular for their ability to be bent, folded, or flexed, finding applications in modern wearables, smartphones, and other compact electronics.
+Flexible & Rigid-Flex PCBs: Became popular for their ability to be bent, folded, or flexed, finding applications in modern wearables, smart phones, and other compact electronics.

 Embedded Components: Advances in technology allowed for components to be embedded within the layers of the PCB, freeing up surface space and enabling further miniaturization.